phuongtrieu97coder/Web_projects/Search_movie_title/readme.md

 > Using JavaScript from start to the end is a bad idea because it made me find more syntaxes and algorithm to solve problems.

+> You can use PHP to connect data from MySQL database as a faster way to make this kind of project.
+For more information, please go to php_project repository on my github and find project: ConnectAJAXPHPMySQL_to_seach_something

 # Method1